netidx/netidx/README.md

-Netidx is like DNS for program values.
+Netidx is like DNS for values.
 With netidx you can name individual values in your program, and other programs can find and subscribe to those values securely over the network.

 Like DNS netidx maintains a hierarchical namespace in a resolver server.
 Publishers tell the resolver about values they